epfl-cs358/2025sp-turboslam/README.md

 It is also essential to mention that in order to achieve these frequencies, 2 ESP32-S3s with 8 MB of additional PSRAM were needed, as well as a complete and optimized implementation using FreeRTOS utilizing both cores of the microcontroller.

+## ROS2 Tips and Tricks

+If you want to use ROS for your project, we highly recommend a raspberry PI instead of microcontrollers (and if you choose microcontrollers choose something more "beefy" than a Wemos d1 r32).
+If you still want to go the path we did, micro-ROS is what you need.
+Settle on the last ROS2 version compatible with micro-ROS (Humble at the time of writing this), and read the [docs](https://docs.ros.org/en/humble/index.html) to get familiar.

+If you don't have the specific OS required by the ROS2 version (ubuntu 22.04 in the case of Humble), Docker is a perfectly fine version, AS LONG AS YOU ARE ON LINUX (the --net=host option is essential for topics published inside the container to be available on the host and vice-versa).

+To get UDP communication working with the esp32, look at our code at `esp32/microros_rplidar_c1/main.cpp` (note that you need to run microros-agent on the laptop, details are written in a README somewhere).
+It is also good practice to use FreeRTOS when you have more than one component (see the same file) and will simplify your life a lot.

+Mind that SUBSCRIBING (publishing works fine for any data type) to messages of data types more complex than simple `Int32` or `Float32` (for example `Joy` in our case..) is likely to not work with micro-ROS.

+One really practical thing about ROS are bag files, they allow to record the whole system running and then play it back later at home for debugging.

+Read the different READMEs scattered around the repo's subfolders, there is a lot of info there that I probably forgot to write here.

 ## Issues
 We'll list here the main issues encountered during this project, as well as how we tried to fix them.